electron/rfcs/rfc-preload-realm.md

 ### Preload realm scripts

-To make preload realms useful for app developers, they'll need to be able to run their own scripts in them.
+To make preload realms useful for app developers, they'll need to be able to run their own scripts in its context.

 For Electron's existing preload scripts, this is handled in sandboxed renderers by using the [synchronous `BROWSER_SANDBOX_LOAD` IPC](https://github.com/electron/electron/blob/3609fc7402881b1d51f6c56249506d5dd3fcbe93/lib/sandboxed_renderer/init.ts#L34) to gather scripts.